diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Because we keep files open, on a loaded cluster it doesn’t take long before we run into system- and Hadoop-imposed limits.
 `The default limit on the number of file descriptors per process is 1,024.
 When we exceed the filesystem ulimit, we’ll see the complaint about “Too many open files” in logs`, but often we’ll first see indeterminate behavior in HBase.
 The fix requires increasing the file descriptor ulimit count; 10,240 is a common setting.
 Consult the HBase Reference Guide for how to increase the ulimit on your cluster.
 * Running out of datanode threads
 Similarly, the Hadoop datanode has an upper bound on the number of threads it can run at any one time.
-Hadoop 1 had a low default of 256 for this setting (dfs.da tanode.max.xcievers), which would cause HBase to behave erratically.
+Hadoop 1 had a low default of 256 for this setting (dfs.datanode.max.xcievers), which would cause HBase to behave erratically.
 Hadoop 2 increased the default to 4,096, so you are much less likely to see a problem for recent versions of HBase (which only run on Hadoop 2 and later).
 You can change the setting by configuring `dfs.datanode.max.transfer.threads` (the new name for this property) in hdfs-site.xml

 HBase runs a web server on the master to present a view on the state of your running cluster.
 By default, it listens on port 60010.

 Hadoop has a metrics system that can be used to emit vitals over a period to a context (this is covered in “Metrics and JMX” on page 331).
 Enabling Hadoop metrics, and in particular tying them to Ganglia or emitting them via JMX, will give you views on what is happening on your cluster, both currently and in the recent past.
 HBase also adds metrics of its own—request rates, counts of vitals, resources used.
 See the file hadoopmetrics2- hbase.properties under the HBase conf directory.

 At StumbleUpon, the first production feature deployed on HBase was keeping counters for the stumbleupon.com frontend.
 Counters were previously kept in MySQL, but the rate of change was such that drops were frequent, and the load imposed by the counter writes was such that web designers self imposed limits on what was counted.
 Using the incrementColumnValue() method on HTable, counters can be incremented many thousands of times a second.

 ## Miscellaneous